Family Law Mediation

-Step 5: 1st mediation session - facilitated by an accredited Family Dispute Resolution Practitioner (Mediator).
+Step 5: 1st mediation session - facilitated by an accredited Family Dispute Resolution Practitioner (aka Mediator).

-Additional mediation sessions may be required depending on progress made in 1st mediation session.
+Additional mediation sessions may be required depending on the number of agenda items and progress made in 1st mediation session.

-The Mediator records any agreement made in the form of a Parenting Agreement or Property Agreement.
-Both parties receive a copy of their agreement along with referral to legal advice and/or other services as deemed appropriate.
+The Mediator records any agreement made in the form of a Parenting Plan or Property Agreement.
+Both parties receive a copy of their agreement along with referral to legal advice and/or other services where assessed as appropriate.

-IMPORTANT: In some circumstances the Mediator may assess your matter as 'Not appropriate for mediation' and issue a S60I certificate.
+IMPORTANT: In some circumstances the Mediator may assess your matter as 'not appropriate for mediation' and issue a S60I certificate.
 This may occur at any stage of the mediation process.
-Because mediators are bound by strict confidentiality you are encouraged to direct any questions you may have about a S60I certificate to your legal adviser.
+Because mediators are bound by strict confidentiality you are encouraged to direct any questions you may have about a S60I certificate to a family law lawyer.

-Reading material: Julie Hodge, one of Cairns’ leading Family Lawyers has recently published a book that assists parents through the separation process.
+Recommended Reading: Julie Hodge, one of Cairns’ leading family law lawyers, recently published a book called ‘Moving On - What you need to know about Separation and Divorce’ in the hope it may assist people affected by family separation as they move through the family law system.
 For more information, or to purchase a copy, please click here.

-Is Mediation expensive?
+Is mediation expensive?
 Northern Frontiers is a family-owned and operated business offering prompt fee-for-service mediation to Far North Queensland (including rural and remote locations) and the wider Australian community.
-Our services are offered in person, via telephone or teleconferencing - which means you have the option of mediating from the comfort of your own home.
-No need to spend money on travel or disrupt your work week.
+Our family law mediation services are offered in person or via telephone - which means you have the option of mediating from the comfort of your own home if you so wish.
+No need to spend time and money on travel or disrupt your work week.
 We strive to keep fees low whilst still maintaining high quality, personalised service.
 Our resources are well-managed which means there are no lengthy wait times.
-You can usually undertake your first session within 1-3 days (including weekends) of your initial inquiry.
+You can usually complete the Intake and Assessment Session within 1-3 days (including weekends) of your initial inquiry.

-Is my family situation too complicated for Mediation?
-Northern Frontiers believes every family circumstance is different which is why our services are tailored towards understanding and meeting your family’s unique needs.
-We believe most parents and care-providers want to help children cope well with family separation so we’re here to listen to your individual concerns and provide information to assist you in reaching child-friendly parenting arrangements and/or property agreement.
+Is my matter appropriate for family law mediation?
+Northern Frontiers believes every family situation is unique which is why our services are personalised and tailored towards understanding and meeting your family’s individual needs.
+We believe most parents and care-providers want to help their children cope well with family separation so we’re here to listen to your concerns and provide information designed to assist you in reaching child-friendly parenting or property agreements.

-Do I also need a Lawyer?
-Northern Frontiers recommends you seek legal advice before, during and after mediation.
-This is to ensure your parenting or property agreement is founded in current Family Law principles i.e. 'in the best interest of the child' and is 'fair and equitable'.
+Do I also need a lawyer?
+The short answer is ‘most definitely Yes’.
+Northern Frontiers strongly recommends you seek legal advice from a family law lawyer before, during and after mediation.
+This is to ensure your parenting or property agreement is founded in current family law principles i.e. 'in the best interest of the child' and, in terms of property, 'fair and equitable'.